ArsenVasilyan/arsenvasilyan.github.io/_pages/about.md

 I'm currently a research fellow at The Simons Institute for the Theory of Computing.
 Starting in January 2025, I will be a postdoctoral fellow at the Institute for Foundations of Machine Learning (UT Austin).
 I received my PhD from Massachusetts Institute of Technology, advised by Jonathan Kelner and Ronitt Rubinfeld.

+Before starting the PhD program, I completed my undergraduate studies at MIT with a major in Computer Science and a double minor in Physics and Philosophy.
+Earlier, I lived in Yerevan, Armenia, where I primarily competed in contests like the International Physics Olympiad (IPhO).

 My scientific research interests include:
 * Computational learning theory
 * Computational statistics